sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 are not listed in any directory or ENDIVE, and so cannot prove membership when the client connects to them.

-On the first circuit through each channel to a bridge, the client asks that bridge for a SNIP listing itself.
+On the first circuit through each channel to a bridge, the client asks that bridge for a SNIP listing itself in the `Self` index.
 The bridge responds with a self-created unsigned SNIP:

-> XXX See note above about choosing which index.
-These come from the
-> Self index.

      ; This is only valid when received on an authenticated connection ; to a bridge.